SiamiLab/NonsubmodularVisualAttention/README.md

 ## Dataset
 The dataset from the cancer-ribbon experiment used in this work is available in EuRoC format, provided as both an ASL dataset and a ROS bag.
 You can access it from [this link](https://northeastern-my.sharepoint.com/:f:/g/personal/behzad_k_northeastern_edu/Eh4IJCtMy25Gulpw5cgLD8YBT8u4B7enzvno0VMq5WsseQ?e=K3e0Fw).
+(The link will be made publicly available upon acceptance.)